geawiz/geoviz/README.md

 Before starting, ensure you have the following:
 - Basic understanding of maps and HTML/Web development.
 - Familiarity with Python, HTML/Vue.

-and make sure you have access to those tools:
+And make sure you have access to the following tools:
 - [GitHub pages](https://pages.github.com) to host your website.
 - [Google Colab](https://colab.google) for data processing.
 - [Amazon S3](https://aws.amazon.com/s3/) or similar object storage to host your data.

-We aim for a purely cloud-based approach and tried to limit prerequisites.
+We aim for a cloud-based approach and tried to limit prerequisites.

-## Tech stack
+## Tech Stack
 The tutorials in this repository leverage the following tech stack
 - Python3 and shell scripts for [data processing](./dataprocessing).
 -  [Vue 3](https://vuejs.org), TypeScript, [Vuetify](https://vuetifyjs.com/en/) and [Vite](https://vitejs.dev) to build the tutorials [website](./site).